-55% of respondents provided specific comment concerning this aspect of the draft policy.
-8% (one respondent) did not agree that out of time requests should be accepted due to the potential impact on officers caused by uncertainty and delaying misconduct proceedings.
-42% of the respondents who commented on this aspect of the policy referred to the link with exceptional circumstances.
+Fifty-five per cent of respondents provided specific comments about this aspect of the draft policy.
+Eight per cent (one respondent) did not agree that out of time requests should be accepted due to the potential impact on officers caused by uncertainty and delaying misconduct proceedings.

+Forty-two per cent of the respondents who commented on this aspect of the policy referred to the link with exceptional circumstances.
 Two respondents requested clarity from the IOPC about what we would consider 'exceptional'.
-One respondent suggested that evidence be required as to why the request had been delayed, and that exceptional circumstances be considered on a case by case basis.
-Separately, one respondent submitted that the threshold should be very high, in view of the potential impact on disciplinary proceedings, and another that the test should be 'strict'.
-One respondent proposed that there be an 'absolute cut-off' of three months, in reflection of the position in the CPS and police schemes.
+One respondent suggested that evidence should be required as to why the request had been delayed, and that exceptional circumstances should be considered on a case-by-case basis.
+Separately, one respondent thought that the threshold should be very high, in view of the potential impact on disciplinary proceedings, and another that the test should be 'strict'.
+One respondent proposed that there be an 'absolute cut-off' of three months, to reflect the same position as the CPS and police schemes.